chris-box/ddr-forwarders/draft-schwartz-add-ddr-forwarders.md

 This is similar to the fallback behavior currently deployed in Mozilla Firefox {{FIREFOX-FALLBACK}}.

-NXDOMAIN Fallback results in slight changes to the security and privacy properties of DDR.
+NXDOMAIN Fallback results in slight changes to the security and privacy properties of encrypted DNS.
 Queries for nonexistent names no longer have protection against a local passive adversary, and local names are revealed to the upstream resolver.

 NXDOMAIN Fallback is only applicable when a legacy DNS forwarder might be present, i.e. the unencrypted resolver has a non-public IP address, and the encrypted resolver has a different IP address.
 In the other DDR configurations, any local names are expected to resolve similarly on both resolvers.